 St. Peter’s Evangelical Lutheran Church of Big Rapids was established on January 3, 1870 in the home of William Remus, who met with three other men to start the new congregation: August Ahrens, Frederick Ahrens and Ferdinand Newman.
 They met with the church’s first official shepherd, Rev. John Karrer.
 The Rev. C.L Wuggazer became the first resident pastor on July 30, 1871.
 He was succeeded, in order, by Rev. E.J.
 Franck, Rev. John Kluasing, Rev. B.G.
 Succopp, Rev. R.W.
 Wiese, Rev. Aurthur Meyer, Rev. Paul Dorn, Rev. John Mackowiak, Rev. Lee Zabrocki and Rev. John A. Bookshaw, who is the current pastor since June 2004.
-Assistant/Associate pastors have included Rev. Oscar Dorn, Rev. Robert Mann, Rev. John Schleicher and Rev. Daniel Lochner, and currently Rev. Jonathan V. Williams.
+Assistant/Associate pastors have included Rev. Oscar Dorn, Rev. Robert Mann, Rev. John Schleicher, Rev. Daniel Lochner, and currently Rev. Jonathan V. Williams.

 The present facility is located at 408 West Bellevue St. The first building went up in 1872 near the present site and was expanded in 1898.
 Much of the current school structure, including the gymnasium, was dedicated in 1951.
 Church services were conducted in the gym for around seven years.
 The current structure was dedicated October 19, 1958.
 There were major renovations and additions made to the current structure in 1983 and 2004.